keptn/keptn.github.io/content/docs/0.17.x/reference/files/shipyard/index.md

 By default, a sequence is a standalone section that runs and finishes, unless you specify the `triggeredOn` property to form a chain of sequences.

+Sequences that use the same service cannot be run in parallel.
+If you simultaneously trigger multiple sequences for the same service, they are queued to run sequentially.
+Sequences for different services can be run in parallel.
+This is possible when you have different automation projects or if you have multiple services within a project.

 A sequence has the properties:

 * `name`: A unique name for the sequence